|

 The level of service and amenities offered by a hotel can also influence housekeeping staffing needs.
 Hotels with higher service standards or luxury offerings may require more housekeepers to maintain the expected level of cleanliness and attention to detail.

 For instance, hotels offering turndown service or daily refreshment of in-room amenities will need additional staff to accommodate these tasks.
-According to American Hotel & Lodging Association, luxury hotels typically have a higher housekeeper-to-room ratio compared to mid-range or economy hotels.
+Luxury hotels typically have a higher housekeeper-to-room ratio compared to mid-range or economy hotels.

 Turnover Rates and Workload Distribution